brainix/pottery/README.md

 ...     aioredis = AIORedis.from_url('redis://localhost:6379/1')
 ...     shower = AIORedlock(key='shower', masters={aioredis})
 ...     async with shower:
+...         # Critical section - no other coroutine can enter while we hold the lock.
 ...         print(f"shower is {'occupied' if await shower.locked() else 'available'}")
 ...     print(f"shower is {'occupied' if await shower.locked() else 'available'}")
 ...